foss-for-synopsys-dwc-arc-processors/synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/README.md

 * `git checkout metawarenn_dev`
 * Check the bazel version using the command `bazel version`
 * If the version is older than 3.1.0, then download bazel version newer than 3.1.0 and install it
-* Download and Install bazel 3.6.0 using below commands:
+* Download and Install bazel 3.6.0 using the following commands:
 ```
     wget https://github.com/bazelbuild/bazel/releases/download/3.6.0/bazel-3.6.0-installer-linux-x86_64.sh
     chmod +x bazel-3.6.0-installer-linux-x86_64.sh